kieranpotts/rootfiles/docs/en/contributing.md

 ## Bug Reports

-Before reporting a bug, please search the [issue tracker][1] to check it has not been reported already.
-Also, please checkout the ``prod`` (production) branch and check that the bug still exists in the very latest iteration of the software.
-It may have been fixed already.
+Before reporting a bug, please search the [issue tracker][1] to see if the bug has been reported already.
+Also, please checkout the ``prod`` (production) branch and try to reproduce the error.
+If the bug does not exist in the very latest iteration of the software, it has already been fixed.

 To fix bugs, the project maintainers must be able to reproduce them.
 A good bug report will therefore include at least one of the following: